Texas Tech University

 Research Interests

 Reynaldo Patiño is Leader of the Texas Cooperative Fish and Wildlife Unit and Professor of Natural Resources Management (Fisheries) and Biological Sciences.
 He has been with the unit and the department since 1989.
-His research interests broadly include fisheries science, aquaculture, aquatic ecophysiology, aquatic ecotoxicology, and conservation biology.
+His research interests broadly include fisheries science, aquaculture, aquatic ecophysiology, aquatic ecotoxicology, and harmful algae.

 Service

-Dr. Patiño currently serves on the editorial boards of General and Comparative Endocrinology and Fish Physiology and Biochemistry.
+Dr. Patiño currently serves on the editorial boards of General and Comparative Endocrinology and Fish Physiology and Biochemistry, Water, and Neotropical Aquaculture.
 He has previously served on advisory and peer-review panels for the U.S. Geological Survey, U.S. Environmental Protection Agency, The National Science Foundation, Organisation for Economic Development and Co-Operation, and others.

 Courses Taught